 #1 The Testing Effect

 Let’s begin with why you should use Internal Medicine QBanks to study and learn.
-If you know all about the Testing Effect and are already sold on using a question bank to study, then feel free to skip to the section: What to Consider When Searching for In an Internal Medicine QBank.
-But if you want to understand why answering questions—leveraging the Testing Effect — is such an effective strategy (plus enhance your ability to learn in the process), keep reading.
+If you know all about the testing effect and are already sold on using a question bank to study, then feel free to skip to the section: What to Consider When Searching for an Internal Medicine QBank.
+But if you want to understand why answering questions—leveraging the testing effect — is such an effective strategy (plus enhance your ability to learn in the process), keep reading.

 The testing effect, in short, says that by testing your memory, you not only assess what you know, but you also enhance later retention.
 There are many reasons why testing yourself improves learning outcomes.
 One reason it works is because you engage in active learning.

 Honor Schoech, MD, a Colorado internist who has recertified twice, responded to a survey we did a few years back about how physicians prepare for certification/recertification exams.
 Here’s what she had to say:

 “Questions are the only way to go.
 It’s much more effective [than other study methods].
 Answering the questions makes you think about the topic.”

 Honor is onto something.
 As you answer questions, you actively pull out knowledge stored in your memory.
 This allows you to make connections to and integrate that knowledge with new information.
 This retrieval practice, as it’s known, reinforces learning, makes future recall easier, and strengthens long-term retention.